slackapi/deno-slack-api/README.md

   channel: "...",
 });

-// use api.apiCall() directly with the api method name await client.apiCall("chat.postMessage", {
+// use client.apiCall() directly with the api method name await client.apiCall("chat.postMessage", {
   text: "hello there",
   channel: "...",